Skip to main content

 Gothenburg

 There are several Midsummer events in and around Gothenburg.
 Slottsskogen city park is a popular spot for Midsummer celebrations among locals and visitors alike.
 Expect folk dance, singing and games around the maypole.
-The Gothenburg archipelago is also a safe bet as many islands offer traditional celebrations.
+The Gothenburg archipelago is also a safe bet, as many islands offer traditional celebrations.

 1 / 8